Deborah & William Hillyard

 ID: W-, W+

 There is no firm foundation for neutrino masses.
 The best that can be said is that they have masses that are no more than the quoted figures.
-Recent evidence points to the sum of the masses of all three types must be <0.5 eV, which means these maxima are way too high.
+Evidence from February 2014 points to the sum of the masses of all three types being be about 0.320 ± 0.081 eV, which means that the maxima shown below are way too high.

 Characteristics